Azure/bicep-registry-modules/CONTRIBUTING.md

 - The `name` output should link to the `name` parameter.
 - THe `id` output should link to the main resource of the deployment.
 Additional ID parameters may be provided.

-##### Zone Redudancy
+##### Zone Redundancy

-Including an option to enable Zone Redudancy is recommended, but not required.
+Including an option to enable Zone Redundancy is recommended, but not required.
 When it is included, it should be enabled using the following parameter.

 ```bicep
 @description('Flag to indicate whether or not this region is an AvailabilityZone region')